Stettin Sehenswürdigkeiten

 In the north of the city, you will find an exciting museum for technology fans in an old streetcar depot.
 Here you can see, among other things, numerous exhibits from the field of communication (the term is very broad), but especially many cars in excellent condition.
 The most significant of them come from the Stoewer factory.
 The company existed in Szczecin between 1858 and 1945 and produced, among other things, numerous luxury cars.
 The many exhibits you can admire here make up the largest Stoewer collection in the world!
 The car bodies are the new star in the Stettin exhibition sky, because until 2019 they were on display in Wald-Michelbach in Hesse.

-• Na Kuncu Korytarza, in the castle of the Pomeranian Dukes.
-In the beautiful premises of the castle there is one of the best restaurants in the city.
-From Thursday to Saturday, you can enjoy not only the finest Polish jazz, but also delicious Polish cuisine.
-The specialty of the house are the herring dishes, after all, Szczecin’s inhabitans are not called Paprikarzy for nothing, as mentioned at the beginning.
+- Na Kuncu Korytarza, in the castle of the Pomeranian Dukes.
+One of the best restaurants in the city is located in the beautiful rooms of the castle.
+From Thursday to Saturday, you can enjoy not only the finest Polish jazz, but above all delicious Polish cuisine.
+The speciality of the house is the herring dishes – after all, the people of Szczecin are not called Paprikarzy for nothing, as mentioned at the beginning.

-• Nowy Browar, ul.
+- Nowy Browar, ul.
 Partyzantów 2.
 The “New Brewery” is known far beyond the borders of the city and we have already discovered its products in other parts of Poland.
-Here you can find good Polish home cooking and pizzas, but especially several beers on tap, of which we found especially the Wheat beer excellent.
+Here you can get good Polish home cooking and pizzas, but above all several beers on tap, of which we found the wheat beers especially excellent.

-• Wyszak, ul.
+- Wyszak, ul.
 Księcia Mściwoja II 8.
-Similarly beautiful as Na Kuncu Korytarza is the Wyszak Brewery, located in the vaults of the Old Town Hall on Haymarket.
-Here you can find various beers (including a tasting set) and multi-award-winning Polish cuisine of a high standard.
+Similarly beautiful to Na Kuncu Korytarza is the Wyszak Brewery, housed in the vaults of the Old Town Hall on Heumarkt.
+Here you can get various beers (including a tasting set) and multi-award-winning Polish cuisine of a high standard.
 And if you want to think of your loved ones at home, why not bring them a beer gift set from here?

 Save money with the Szczecin Tourist Card

 Last but not least, we would like to give you a tip on how you can explore the many beautiful sights of Szczecin comfortably and cheaply.
-Just buy the Szczecin Tourist Card.
-It is available for either 24 or 72 hours and costs only 15 or 25 Złoty, that is not even four or six euros.
+Simply buy the Szczecin Tourist Card.
+It is available for either 24 or 72 hours and costs only 20 or 30 złoty, i.e. less than four or six euros.
 With it, you can use public transport for free, get a 50% discount in all museums and discounts in numerous other attractions, hotels and restaurants.
 For the low price, this is definitely an unbeatable offer!

 We hope you enjoyed our little trip to West Pomerania to see the Szczecin sights .
 Feel free to leave a comment and tell us how you like the city.